Gas outflows in two recently quenched galaxies at z = 4 and 7: Extended spectra of

 \section{Extended spectra of \snhope}

 For full transparency, we ran the customized \textsc{msaexp} pipeline also on the G140M and G235M spectra of \snhope.
 In this case, the advantage of extending the G140M spectrum is marginal compared with the gain obtained by processing the bluest spectrum of \rubies\ -- simply because a deep coverage of the rest-frame optical wavelengths is already available.
 The G235M grating spectrum extension covers the \ha\ Balmer line and the \nii$\lambda\lambda$6549,6585 doublet.
 However, in the case of \snhope, the extension comes with an uncertain absolute flux calibration and a systematic color gradient compared with the PRISM spectrum.
-For reference, we re-ran the same pPXF modeling described in Section \ref{sec:modeling} and estimate a stellar velocity dispersion of $\sigma_\star=278\pm23$ \kms, 10\% higher than, but in agreement with the value in Table \ref{tab:results}.
+For reference, we reran the same pPXF modeling described in Sect. \ref{sec:modeling} and estimate a stellar velocity dispersion of $\sigma_\star=278\pm23$ \kms, 10\% higher than, but in agreement with the value in Table \ref{tab:results}.
 We also estimate observed (thus, magnified) line fluxes of \neiii$\,=2.8^{+2.6}_{-2.4}$, \oii$\,=4.0^{+3.0}_{-2.8}$, \hb$\,=2.3^{+2.2}_{-2.3}$, \oiii=$\,8.9^{+2.6}_{-2.8}$, \ha$\,=15.4^{+3.2}_{-3.5}$, and \nii$\lambda6585\,=37.5^{+5.0}_{-4.9}$ all expressed in units of $10^{-19}\,\rm{erg\,cm^{-2}\,s^{-1}}$.
 We stress that the flux calibration uncertainties, and especially the color term, influence the line fluxes and their ratios non trivially, as the stellar continuum absorption features have to be modeled in order to derive the line emission.
-This explains the difference in the \hb\ flux measurement and its ratio with \oiii\ ($\mathrm{log}($\oiii/\hb$)>0.37$ ratio at $3\sigma$ in the extended spectrum).
-At face value, we estimate $\mathrm{log([NII]/H\alpha)}=0.39^{+0.13}_{-0.11}$ (where the uncertainties are purely statistical), which would place \snhope\ beyond the extrapolation to $z=4$ of the line dividing star-forming galaxies and AGN in the BPT diagram \citep{baldwin_1981} presented in \cite{kewley_2013p}.
+This explains the difference in the \hb\ flux measurement and its ratio with \oiii\ ($\mathrm{log}($\oiii/\hb$)>-0.37$ ratio at $3\sigma$ in the extended spectrum).
+At face value, we estimate $\mathrm{log([NII]/H\alpha)}=0.39^{+0.13}_{-0.11}$ (where the uncertainties are purely statistical), which would place \snhope\ beyond the extrapolation to $z=4$ of the line dividing star-forming galaxies and AGNs in the BPT diagram \citep{baldwin_1981} presented in \cite{kewley_2013p}.
 We note that the parameterization in \cite{kewley_2013p} is not calibrated against data at $z=4$ and should be taken with a grain of salt.
-If confirmed, these emission line ratios could support the possible presence of a faint AGN- or, at least, non-SF powered ionized emission as first proposed in \cite{wu_2024}.
-Future deeper observations will test this possibility.
+If confirmed, these emission line ratios would be potential evidence of a faint AGN-powered emission, or at least non-star-formation-powered ionized emission, as first proposed in \cite{wu_2025}.
+Future, deeper observations will test this possibility.